Healthdirect Free Australian health advice you can count on.

 Buprenorphine works to reduce feelings of pain by interrupting the way nerves signal pain between the brain and the body.

 When buprenorphine replaces other opioids, it helps reduce the negative effects of withdrawal, and reduces the harm associated with drug use.
-In this way, buprenorphine makes it easier for people to stop their harmful drug use.
+In this way, buprenorphine makes it easier for people to stop harmful drug use.

 Buprenorphine comes in several forms:

-• transdermal patches — placed on the skin for slow steady release and a continuous effect
+• transdermal patches — placed on the skin for slow, steady release and a continuous effect

 What are the possible side effects of taking buprenorphine?